Dia Da Costa, PhD

 I encourage graduate study applications interested in decolonial, anti-caste, anti-racist, and feminist pedagogy and politics, development and cultural practice, as well as students interested in the rigorous study of colonial and post/colonial history and contemporary society, development, education and politics, as part of their graduate training.

-I supervise in areas of political education, cultural production, feminist praxis, and the politics of development practice; ‘culture’ in the global political economy (e.g. creative economy); contemporary social and cultural theory; South Asia; North America and its colonial capitalist, imperialist and nationalist histories.
+I supervise in areas of political education, cultural production and critical cultural studies, anti-racist and anti-colonial feminist praxis, and the politics of development practice; contemporary social and cultural theory; caste, colonialism, nationalism in India and its diaspora; North America and its colonial capitalist, casteist, imperialist and nationalist relationships.

 Courses Commonly Taught: